 Matthew Karasinski (Tulsa, JR)

-Charlie Furrer (Stanford, SO)
+Charlie Furrer (Stanford, JR)

-Ben Hale (Furman, FR)
+Ben Hale (Furman, SO)

 David Abonce (Ohio State, FR)